nod-ai/PI/README.md

 # PI

-Early days of a lightweight MLIR Python frontend with support for PyTorch
+Early days of a lightweight MLIR Python frontend with support for PyTorch (through [Torch-MLIR](https://github.com/llvm/torch-mlir) but without a true dependency on PyTorch itself).

 # Installing